 Special Condition FA4

-In the event that a P-MP remote station transmitter fails to achieve the compatibility condition spelt out in section 3.4 2b (i) and (ii), licensing may proceed if the prospective licensee agrees that their P-MP coverage area will not include areas where the condition of section 3.4 2b (i) and (ii) is not achieved.
-Should the applicant decide to accept this limitation on remote station deployment, the P-MP licence may be granted provided the following special condition is attached to the licence:
+In the event that a PMP remote station transmitter fails to achieve the compatibility condition spelt out in section 3.4 2b (i) and (ii), licensing may proceed if the prospective licensee agrees that their PMP coverage area will not include areas where the condition of section 3.4 2b (i) and (ii) is not achieved.
+Should the applicant decide to accept this limitation on remote station deployment, the PMP licence may be granted provided the following special condition is attached to the licence:

 Calculations have indicated that at some locations the coordination requirement of section 3.4 2b (i) and (ii) of RALI FX-23 has not been met.
 The licensee has agreed that remote stations shall not be deployed at those locations.